Characters are the heart of role playing games. Fully Automated makes it easy to build characters that reflect whatever concept you have in mind.

 Athlete

-Recommended Skills: Athletics, Will, Driving & Piloting, Stealth
+Recommended Skills: Athletics, Will, Riding & Piloting, Stealth

 Recommended Stats: Strength, Dexterity, and Endurance